What a diversity audit is, the benefits, and how to start one

-When you are able and willing to hear more voices, your decision making will benefit.
+When you are able and willing to hear more voices, your decision-making will benefit.
 Homogenous groups are great at agreeing with each other, but may all agree on the same, incorrect decision because they have not considered different viewpoints.
 Diverse views lead to a broader range of ideas being heard and a better understanding of your customers or service users, both of which have a directly beneficial effect on the quality of your products and services.

 By encouraging and supporting people with different backgrounds, who see the world differently and come up with diverse solutions to problems, you can unleash a tremendous wellspring of creativity within your business.
-As well as reducing the potential of groupthink that can often result in uninspired decision making, teams with diverse members can bounce and merge ideas together, creating more innovative solutions to problems.
+As well as reducing the potential of groupthink that can often result in uninspired decision-making, teams with diverse members can bounce and merge ideas together, creating more innovative solutions to problems.

 By undertaking a diversity audit, you send a powerful signal to current and potential staff about your workplace culture and HR priorities.
 This improves the retention of existing staff and attracts individuals that value working for a diverse organisation, widening your talent pool.

-How do you begin a diversity audit?
+What do you need to begin a diversity audit?